awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 When you designate a member account as a delegated administrator for the organization, users and roles from that account can perform administrative actions for Systems Manager that otherwise can be performed only by users or roles in the organization's management account\.
 This helps you to separate management of the organization from management of Systems Manager\.

 If you use Change Manager across an organization, you use a delegated administrator account\.
 This is the AWS account that has been designated as the account for managing change templates, change requests, change runbooks and approval workflows in Change Manager\.
 The delegated account manages change activities across your organization\.
 When you set up your organization for use with Change Manager, you specify which of your accounts serves in this role\.
 It does not have to be the organization's management account\.
-The delegated administrator account is not required if you use Change Manager with a single account only\.”
+The delegated administrator account is not required if you use Change Manager with a single account only\.

-**To designate a member account as a delegated administrator for Systems Manager**
+**To designate a member account as a delegated administrator see the following topics in the *AWS Systems Manager User Guide*:**

-For Systems Manager Explorer, see [Configuring a Delegated Administrator](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-setup-delegated-administrator.html) in the *AWS Systems Manager User Guide*\.
++ For Explorer and OpsCenter, see [Configuring a Delegated Administrator](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-setup-delegated-administrator.html)\.

-For Systems Manager Change Manager, see [Setting up an organization and delegated account for Change Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/change-manager-organization-setup.html) in the *AWS Systems Manager User Guide*\.
++ For Change Manager, see [Setting up an organization and delegated account for Change Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/change-manager-organization-setup.html)\.